winglang/wing/rfcs/sdk-spec.md

 ## Function

-The function resource represents a highly-distributed, stateless function that can be used to run code only when needed.
+The function resource represents a stateless function that can run a snippet of code whenever invoked (and any number of times in parallel).
 Functions are typically used to process data in response to events, such as a file being uploaded to a bucket, a message being pushed to a queue, or a timer expiring.

 When a function is invoked on a cloud provider, it is typically executed in a container that is spun up on demand.
 The container is then destroyed after the function finishes executing.
-This allows functions to be highly-distributed and stateless, which makes them easy to scale and fault-tolerant.
+This makes them easy to scale and fault-tolerant.

-Functions are guaranteed to be invoked at least once, but may be invoked more than once (and some cloud providers may automatically retry failed invocations).
+Functions may be invoked more than once, and some cloud providers may automatically retry failed invocations.
+In addition, it is possible for functions to be partially invoked (e.g. if a container is destroyed mid-execution).
+For performance reasons, most cloud providers impose a timeout on functions, after which the function is automatically terminated.

 ```ts
 struct FunctionProps {